Research icon

 Research

-As you will see in the Projects section, we have been engaged in a variety of research and analysis. much of it as part of larger projects.
-Among them are the following broad categories:
+We have been engaged in a variety of research and analysis, some of it as part of larger projects.
+Among them are the following ongoing projects and broad categories:

 Content research and fact checking—the internet has provided us with a tremendous resource for doing research, but it takes time and a sense of how to trust the results.
 We can help you collect information and data, or fact check material you already have in hand.